trws2/ml_practices_and_resources/day40/README.md

   - What is **PACELC theorem**?
     - if partitioning exist, trade off between availability and consistency.
     - if not, trade off between latency and consistency.
+  - Sequence of steps to build large-scale distributed systems
+    - Determine system requirements and constraints
+      - we need to first gather the requirements of the system we are building.
+What is the problem it tries to solve, what is data is handling, and what are constraints in the system (e.g. latency, privacy, security requirements).
+    - Recognize components
+      - we need to identify what system components are involved in the system.
+Example components include front-end components, load balancers, databases, caches, firewall, CDNs.
+    - Generate design
+      - we generate the design based on the thought processes so far.
+Drawing the diagram to connect different components.
+List, for example, basic assumptions, performance requirements (latency, throughput, etc), high level takeaways from the design.
+    - Identify shortcomings in the initial design
+      - we discuss the potential drawbacks of initial design (e.g. when the data volume or user requests grows, can the initial design still satisfy the performance requirements?)
+    - Discuss trade-offs and improve iteratively
+      - discuss the trade-off of current design (e.g. should we add more micro-services so that more people contributes independently or we should reduce the system complexity by limiting the number of micro-services.).
+Based on discussion with interviewers, we improve our design iteratively to satisfy the agreements discussed with interviewers.